-Former Deutsche Bank Management Board members Dr. Josef Ackermann and Rainer Neske also informed the Higher Regional Court Cologne, in August and September, respectively, that they each invoke the right not to give testimony because of the aforementioned criminal complaint.
-The Higher Regional Court Cologne will decide on the refusal to testify in separate interim proceedings (Zwischenverfahren).
-Deutsche Bank is not a party to these interim proceedings as neither Dr. Ackermann nor Mr. Neske were summoned on request of Deutsche Bank.
+Former Deutsche Bank Management Board members Dr. Josef Ackermann, Rainer Neske and Frank Strauss also informed the Higher Regional Court Cologne, in August, September and October 2019, respectively, that they each invoke the right not to give testimony because of the aforementioned criminal complaint.
+In November 2019 and January 2020, respectively, the Higher

+Regional Court Cologne confirmed in separate interim proceedings (Zwischenverfahren) - in which Deutsche Bank was not a party - by a non-appealable decision the right to refuse to give testimony in each of these cases.

 Deutsche Bank has been served with a large number of additional lawsuits filed against Deutsche Bank shortly before the end of 2017, almost all of which are now pending with the Regional Court Cologne.
-Some of the new plaintiffs allege that the consideration offered by Deutsche Bank AG for the shares in Postbank in the 2010 voluntary takeover should be raised to \notin 64.25 per share.
-The claims for payment against Deutsche Bank in relation to these matters total almost \notin 700 million (excluding interest).
+Some of the new plaintiffs allege that the consideration offered by Deutsche Bank AG for the shares in Postbank in the 2010 voluntary takeover should be raised to $\in$ 64.25 per share.

+The claims for payment against Deutsche Bank in relation to these matters total almost € 700 million (excluding interest).